 Shutdown and Export Hyper-V VMs

-Exporting all virtual Machines running on a Hyper-V host requires that you shut down all the virtual machines before the export process takes place.
+Exporting all Virtual Machines running on a Hyper-V host requires that you shut down all the virtual machines before the export process takes place.
 This script does so for you!
-Not only it helps you export the Virtual Machine but also creates a log file which is emailed to you once the job is done.
-This script works perfectly fine on both stand-alone and clustered Hyper-V Server 2012.
+Not only it helps you export the Virtual Machine but also creates a log file that is emailed to you once the job is done.
+This script works perfectly fine on both stand-alone and clustered Hyper-V Server 2012 – 2016.

 Hyper-V: Script to Check IC Version